dotnet/docs/docs/csharp/ref-returns.md

 - The caller, rather than the called method, can modify the value returned by the method.

-- Modifications to the method's return value by the caller are reflected in the state of the object whose method was called.
+- Instead of modifications to the argument that are reflected in state of the object on the caller, modifications to the method's return value by the caller are reflected in the state of the object whose method was called.

 Reference return values can produce more compact code, as well as allow an object to expose only the individual data items, such as an array element, that are of interest to the caller.
 This reduces the likelihood that the caller will inadvertently modify the object's state.